US launches more strikes against Houthi militants in Yemen

 Pentagon officials said earlier on Friday that the first wave of strikes had come from an aircraft carrier, two destroyers, a cruiser and a submarine.

-Officials said that the second strikes were carried out by the US alone from a US Navy ship.
+Officials said that the second strikes were carried out by the Americans alone from a US Navy ship.

 The US had warned that it would carry out further strikes if the Houthis continued to attack commercial and military shipping in the Red Sea.